breenmachine/httpscreenshot/README.md

 The options are as follows:

-  -h, --help            show this help message and exit
-  -l LIST, --list LIST  List of input URLs
+  -h, --help            show this help message and exit -l LIST, --list LIST  List of input URLs
   -i INPUT, --input INPUT
                         nmap gnmap output file
-  -p, --headless        Run in headless mode (using phantomjs)
-  -w WORKERS, --workers WORKERS
+  -p, --headless        Run in headless mode (using phantomjs) -w WORKERS, --workers WORKERS
                         number of threads
   -t TIMEOUT, --timeout TIMEOUT
                         time to wait for pageload before killing the browser -v, --verbose         turn on verbose debugging
   -a, --autodetect      Automatically detect if listening services are HTTP or
                         HTTPS.
 Ignores NMAP service detction and URL schemes.
   -vH, --vhosts         Attempt to scrape hostnames from SSL certificates and
                         add these to the URL queue
   -dB DNS_BRUTE, --dns_brute DNS_BRUTE
                         Specify a DNS subdomain wordlist for bruteforcing on wildcard SSL certs
   -r RETRIES, --retries RETRIES
-                        Number of retries if a URL fails or timesout
+                        Number of retries if a URL fails or timesout -tG, --trygui         Try to fetch the page with FireFox when headless fails -sF, --smartfetch     Enables smart fetching to reduce network traffic, also increases speed if certain conditions are met.
+  -pX PROXY, --proxy PROXY
+                        SOCKS5 Proxy in host:port format

 Some of the above options have non-obvious use-cases, so the following provides some more detail: